coderRKJ/Project_Board_ReVamp/README.md

 # run the app!
 python3 app.py &
+# or for production server
+python3 app.py prod &
 ```
 Note: you may need to use `pip3` instead of `pip` in the above command